Menu

 Working Papers

-• Estimating Peer Effects using Partial Network Data, 2023 (with Vincent Boucher)
+• Estimating Peer Effects using Partial Network Data, September 2023 - with Vincent Boucher (R&R at Review of Economics and Statistics)

 We study the estimation of peer effects through social networks when researchers do not observe the entire network structure.
 Special cases include sampled networks, censored networks, misclassified links, and aggregated relational data.
 We assume that researchers can obtain a consistent estimator of the distribution of the network.
 We show that this assumption is sufficient for estimating peer effects using a linear-in-means model.
 We provide an empirical application to the study of peer effects on students academic achievement using the widely used Add Health database and show that network data errors have a first-order downward bias on estimated peer effects.